sharmatanikesh/devplus/readme.md

 ## 🏗️ Architecture

-DevPlus is built with a modern, scalable architecture:
+DevPulse is built with a modern, scalable architecture:

 ### Frontend